Vrio Corp.

-Vrio Corp. (formerly DirecTV Latin America LLC; stylized as Vгio) is an American company that manages the commercial operations of the Latin American branch of DirecTV (mostly known as DirecTV Latin America).
+Vrio Corp. (formerly DirecTV Latin America LLC; stylized as Vгio) is an American-headquartered company that manages the commercial operations of the Latin American branch of DirecTV (mostly known as DirecTV Latin America).
 It is owned by Grupo Werthein.
 It produces TV content, and owns several TV channels.

 As of 2018, DirecTV Latin America's legal name was changed to Vrio Corp.